HIPAA Contingency Plan: Disaster Recovery and Business Continuity Plan

 The Definition and Scope of HIPAA Contingency Plan

-This contingency plan consists of laid out strategies on how to implement various technical measures, procedures and plans to ensure the recovery of networking systems, data and operations in the event of a disruption.
-The Business Continuity Planning and Disaster Recovery planning is the development process of creating necessary measures and procedures in ensuring your business is able resume to its normal functions in event of a crisis, disaster or disruption.
-Well the whole idea is to cut down on costs related to such risks and still remain functional to your suppliers, staff and customers.
+This contingency plan consists of laid out strategies on how to implement various technical measures, procedures, and plans to ensure the recovery of networking systems, data, and operations in the event of a disruption.
+Business Continuity Planning and Disaster Recovery planning is the development process of creating necessary measures and procedures in ensuring your business is able to resume its normal functions in the event of a crisis, disaster, or disruption.
+Well, the whole idea is to cut down on costs related to such risks and still remain functional to your suppliers, staff, and customers.

-The core objective of the Business Impact Analysis is normally done at the beginning of continuity planning and disaster to recovery with the main objective being to identify some of the places to be worst hit financially in the event of a disruption or disaster.
+The core objective of the Business Impact Analysis is normally done at the beginning of continuity planning and disaster recovery with the main objective being to identify some of the places to be the worst-hit financially in the event of a disruption or disaster.
 The identification of sensitive systems is necessary to ensure the continuity of your business in case of such an event.

-Contingency plans are a required standard according HIPAA Security rule under the Administrative Safeguards Section.
+Contingency plans are a required standard according to HIPAA Security rule under the Administrative Safeguards section.
 It is also notable that the HIPAA Contingency plan and requirements are a part of implementation specifications in the HIPAA laws under the Physical Safeguards Sections and the Technical Safeguards section.